 How Long Do Dried Herbs Last?

-The short answer: dried herbs don’t technically expire, but they do lose potency over time.
-Most culinary experts agree that the peak freshness of dried herbs lasts between 1–3 years, depending on the type of herb and how well it’s stored.
+The USDA Food Safety and Inspection Service confirms that dried herbs don't technically expire, but they lose potency over time.
+Most culinary experts agree that peak freshness lasts between 1–3 years, depending on the herb type and storage conditions.

 Herb Type | Shelf Life | Flavor Retention (Best Used Within) |